ornj/jquery-picturefill/README.md

 # jQuery.picturefill

-This is a simplified implementation of Scott Jehl's [scottjehl/picturefill](https://github.com/scottjehl/picturefill) wrapped as a jQuery plugin.
+This is an implementation of Scott Jehl's [scottjehl/picturefill](https://github.com/scottjehl/picturefill) wrapped as a jQuery plugin.
 It has been tested with jQuery 1.9 and utilizes `[Modernizr.mq()](http://modernizr.com/docs/#mq)` for testing media queries.